ltrybuch/lib-themisui/src/lib/thDataTable/readme.md

 | **options**    | Object      | The main configuration object for the component. | *required* |

 ### Delegate
-The th-data-grid options object supplies configuration options for the component.
+The th-data-table options object supplies configuration options for the component.
 Refer to the Demos for code samples.

 * `options` (**required**) represents a dictionary of arguments passed to the component.
   * `dataSource` (**required**) - Use ```DataSource.createDataSource({})```
   which takes any valid [kendo.data.DataSource](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource) options.
-  * `columns` (**required**) - An array used for configuration of the grid columns.
+  * `columns` (**required**) - An array used for configuration of the table columns.